meganthdr/meganthdr.github.io/README.md

 personal website. lotsa cool stuph.

 ## How to run
-Well, all you have to do, is copy/paste this into your terminal.
+Copy-paste this into your terminal.
 ```
 python -m SimpleHTTPServer 8000
 ```